-Your first step is attending a New Student Orientation Enrollment Session, at which you will receive personalized guidance and instruction for choosing classes, as well as becoming familiar with our campus and culture.
+Your first step toward becoming a Bulldog is New Student Orientation where you will receive personalized guidance and instruction for choosing classes, as well as becoming familiar with our campus and culture.
 Registration for Fall 2020 Enrollment will open on November 1, 2019.

 Here's what you need to know before you and your family arrive on campus.

 Learn all the steps to take between being admitted and the start of classes.

 Information for students with no previous college credits.

 For students who began their college studies elsewhere, here's what you need to know.

 This optional summer camp is where incoming freshman can meet new friends, discover the campus, and start becoming a part of Bulldog traditions.

 More than 50 student Orientation Leaders (OLs) help freshmen and their families smooth the transition from high school to college.